Cameron (wrestler)

 Ariane Andrew (born November 3, 1987) is an American professional wrestler, singer, and dancer.
-She is best known for her time in WWE, where she performed under the ring name Cameron.
+She is best known for her tenure in WWE, where she performed under the ring name Cameron.

 Andrew participated in the 2011 season of WWE Tough Enough, where she was the first competitor eliminated.
 She later signed with WWE and joined Naomi in forming The Funkadactyls.
 From July 2013 to March 2015, Andrew was one of the first cast members of the reality television show Total Divas.